nickg/nvc/README.md

     sudo make install

 To use a specific version of LLVM add `--with-llvm=/path/to/llvm-config` to the configure command.
-LLVM 3.8 or later is required.
+LLVM 7 is recommended.
+Note that LLVM 8 and later are *not* supported at this time.

 NVC also depends GNU Flex to generate the lexical analyser.